Piazza Saffi

-Piazza Aurelio Saffi is located at the heart of Forlì, Italy, and is surrounded by several of the city's most notable landmarks.
+Piazza Aurelio Saffi is a town square located at the heart of Forlì, Italy, and is surrounded by several of the city's most notable landmarks.

 It has a trapezoidal shape and measures approximately 128 m in length and 87 m in width.

 At the center of the square stands the statue of Aurelio Saffi, surrounded by some of the town's most distinguished and historic buildings.
 On the southern side stands the Abbey of San Mercuriale, one of Forlì's most iconic religious structures.
 Adjacent to the Abbey is the Palazzo Paulucci de Calboli, built in the early 18th century.

 The eastern side features the Palazzo delle Poste (Post Building), constructed in the early 1930s.